Nick Derba

 Nicholas Joseph Derba (born November 9, 1985) is an American baseball coach and former catcher, who is the current head baseball coach of the Maine Black Bears.
-He played college baseball at Manhattan from 2004–2007, before playing professionally from 2007–2012.
+He played college baseball at Manhattan from 2004 to 2007, before playing professionally from 2007 to 2012.

 Playing career

 Derba played college baseball at Manhattan College.
 While at Manhattan, he played three years (2004-2006) of collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League, and returned to the A's as hitting and catchers coach in 2013.
 He was selected by the St. Louis Cardinals in the 30th round of the 2007 MLB Draft.

 Head coaching record

 This table depicts Derba's record as a head coach.